 - Walk around the modern city – Visit Town Hall, which is in the central part of the town’s square, and from there eat and drink the local food.

-- Mystras – This is one of the best sights of the Byzantine Empire you can see in the area.
+- Mystras – These Byzantine ruins are one of the best archaeological sites you can see in the area.
 You can view a Byzantine church and fortress as well as do a lot of hiking around the area.
-This is the biggest attraction in the area.
+This is the biggest attraction in the region.

-- Byzantine Church of Christ the Saviour – On the path to the acropolis resides the ruins of this church.
+- Byzantine Church of Christ the Saviour – On the path to the acropolis lie the ruins of this church.
 Several important archeological discoveries were made here and are now the archeological museum.

 - John Coumantarios Art Gallery – This gallery features a permanent collection of 40 paintings, as well as, a temporary, rotating exhibit of pieces from the National Art Gallery in Athens.
-Overall the gallery is a small and intimate space.
+The gallery is a small and intimate space.

 - Eat out – Sparta isn’t very big so there are only a few big places to eat.
 Diethnes is a long standing favorite place for locals and Restaurant Elysse is another popular, dual-tavern hot spot, which features Lakonian specialties.